Cheat sheets for various stuff

 # set protocols rip redistribute connected

-The following example adds a NAT rule with id 100 for a router with its WAN port on eth0
+The following example adds a NAT rule with id 100 for a router with its WAN port on eth0.
+All IP addresses on the internal network 192.168.0.0/24 are translated into the router’s IP address on eth0.

 # set nat source rule 100 outbound-interface 'eth0'